Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

 print("Database and rag_chunks table are ready.")
 ```

+The `CREATE EXTENSION IF NOT EXISTS` query can be thought of as an import statement to enable pgvector.
+We then pass the standard SQL commands through the connection cursor to the Postgres database to create the `rag_chunks` table (after deleting any previously created duplicates).
+This table will house the embedded chunks from the documents.
+Note that once we enable pgvector, we have access to the `vector` datatype which we use to store the vector embeddings of the chunks.

 Next, we insert the chunks into the created table.

 ### Insert chunks into table

 We now insert every chunk and its embedding into the `rag_chunks` table.
+This is the "data indexing" step in the figure at the beginning of the lesson.

-Each row has:
+Each row is associated with a chunk and has:
 - `doc_id`: PDF file name
 - `chunk_id`: chunk index within that document
 - `text`: the chunk text